Fall Creek State Park

 There are no facilities.

-In the early 1950s, Samuel “Harry” Cowell proposed combining his family-owned property with an adjacent county-owned park to creat a signle park.
+In the early 1950s, Samuel “Harry” Cowell proposed combining his family-owned property with an adjacent county-owned park to create a single park.
 Named after his father, Henry Cowell Redwoods State Park was established in 1954.

 The Fall Creek Unit was later deeded to the state in 1972 by the Cowell family’s foundation.
 The park contains nearly the entire Fall Creek watershed, extending southeast from Ben Lomond Mountain.